dagda1/blog/source/_posts/2011-09-26-simple-css3-login-form-using-sass.markdown

 ### CSS3 Transitions
 With CSS3 you can now achieve some effects that would have in the past required javascript to achieve.
 One of these techniques is known as a <a href="http://www.w3schools.com/css3/css3_transitions.asp" target="_blank">css3 transition</a>.
 This allows the author to specify a css change or transition from one css style to another.
 It is also possible to put a time delay on the transition.

-This is impossible to show without a demo and as my site is not on a public facing server yet, I am going to have to point to these <a href="http://24ways.org/2009/going-nuts-with-css-transitions" target="_blank">examples</a>.
+This is impossible to show without a demo and as my site is not on a public facing server yet, so I am going to have to point to these <a href="http://24ways.org/2009/going-nuts-with-css-transitions" target="_blank">examples</a>.

 In my log in page, I am specifying that I want the text input's border and background to change when the cursor is hovered over the input control:
 {%img /images/simple-form/input-hover.png %}